willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 * Cortana can be slow the first time she is invoked in a Mixed Reality Portal session.
 You can work around this by making sure "Let Cortana respond to Hey Cortana" under **Settings > Cortana > Talk to Cortana** is enabled.
 * On some PCs, the default voice capture gain for your headset-connected microphone may be set too low.
 If you experience unreliable speech commands or dictation, you can try running the Microphone Setup troubleshooter.
 You can reach this troubleshooter through the **Settings > Time & Language > Speech**, then select "Get Started" in the "Microphone" section.
 Do this through the Desktop app in the Windows Mixed Reality home while wearing the headset to affect the microphone you use for Windows Mixed Reality.
 Select the appropriate endpoint in the troubleshooter wizard.

-### I only have one audio headset and I want to use it for both Desktop and my headset
+### I only have one audio headset and I want to use it for both Desktop and my headset.

 If you only have one audio headset and do not have a headset with built in headphones, connect the audio headset to the host PC instead of the headset.
 Then turn off "switch to headset audio" in the MRP settings.

-### I can't switch to Dolby Atmos for Headphones
+### I want to switch to Dolby Atmos for Headphones.

-Windows Mixed Reality environments and its applications (such as placing a web browser on the wall of the Cliff House or the Sky Loft) use the Windows Sonic for Headphones spatial audio technology which is customized for mixed reality experiences.
-Other spatial audio technologies, like Dolby Atmos for Headphones, can be applied for full screen applications like SteamVR games but not for the Windows Mixed Reality shell environments which have been designed using Windows Sonic for Headphones spatial sound and acoustics.
+Windows Mixed Reality environments and its applications use Windows Sonic for Headphones spatial audio technology which is customized for mixed reality experiences.
+Other spatial audio technologies, like Dolby Atmos for Headphones, can be applied for full screen applications like SteamVR games but not for the Windows Mixed Reality shell environments and applications (such as placing a web browser on the wall of the Cliff House or the Sky Loft) which have been designed using Windows Sonic for Headphones spatial sound and acoustics.

 ## Questions about Desktop in Mixed Reality